amirsaffari/online-multiclass-lpboost/README.md

 Online Multi-Class LPBoost
 =========================
-Amir Saffari <amir@ymer.org>

 This is the original implementation of the Online Multi-Class LPBoost [1], Online Multi-Class Gradient Boost [1], and Online Random Forest algorithms [2].

 Read the INSTALL file for build instructions.

 Usage:
 ======